pandresss/workos-sso-demoapp-ps/README.md

 ---

-## Troubleshooting issuse I faced.
+## Troubleshooting issues I faced.

 - `connection_invalid` – Confirm the Connection ID matches the one from WorkOS.
 - `profile_not_allowed_outside_organization` – User’s email domain must match the WorkOS organization domain.